Type Ia supernovae, standardisable candles, and gravity: Conclusion

 \section{Conclusion}

-Modified gravity theories have been studied as interesting alternatives to the standard $\Lambda$CDM paradigm to explain the late-time cosmic acceleration, the first evidence for which resulted from analyses of the dimming of distant Type Ia supernovae (SNIe).
-In most such studies, the modification to Einsteinian gravity is assumed to provide a mechanism to accelerate the expansion rate of the Universe, without affecting the interpretation of the Type Ia supernova (SNIa) data itself.
-However, given the diversity of modified gravity theories being studied in the literature, it is not unnatural to envisage that at least some of these models may affect the properties of the progenitors of SNIe -- Chandrasekhar-mass white dwarfs, where gravity plays an important role -- and therefore the properties of the SNIe themselves.
-That being the case, the interpretation of SNIa data would be affected, which can have nontrivial consequences in cosmology.
+Modified gravity theories have been studied as interesting alternatives to the standard $\Lambda$CDM paradigm to explain the late-time cosmic acceleration, the first evidence for which resulted from analyses of the dimming of distant Type Ia supernovae (SNe Ia).
+In most such studies, the modification to Einsteinian gravity is assumed to provide a mechanism to accelerate the expansion rate of the Universe, without affecting the interpretation of the Type Ia supernova (SN Ia) data itself.
+However, given the diversity of modified gravity theories being studied in the literature, it is not unnatural to envisage that at least some of these models may affect the properties of the progenitors of SNe Ia -- Chandrasekhar-mass white dwarfs, where gravity plays an important role -- and therefore the properties of the SNe Ia themselves.
+That being the case, the interpretation of SN Ia data would be affected, which can have nontrivial consequences in cosmology.